 What follows is George Forbes’ own account of his time as a war correspondent.
 He was with the Russian troops in the Caucasus in 1877 and reported from there for The Times.
 (Forbes built The Observatory, Pitlochry in 1906).
-This overview, however, was published by The Times in February 1930.
+As well as reporting, he briefly fought with the Russians, for which he was awarded their equivalent of the Victoria Cross.
+This overview was published by The Times in February 1930.
 It is long, and circuitous by modern standards.
 Nonetheless, Forbes’ connections, wily intelligence, reckless bravery, are striking – even if his apparent lack of compassion for the sacked villages leaves a rather sour taste.

 The title of ‘Delane’s Last War Correspondent’ is claimed by Professor George Forbes.
 A.A., LL.D., F.R.S; and in the following article he explains how he came by it.

 (By Professor George Forbes)

 Only once I met the great Delane, Editor of The Times.
 It was near the end of his life, in 1877 (John Thadeus Delane, editor of The Times, of London between 1841 and 1877).